thisisnotgcsar/rclone4gdrive/readme.md

 rclone4gdrive sync-daemons  # Reinstall and enable systemd units rclone4gdrive init          # (Re)initialize everything
 ```
-The systemd timer will run regular syncs.
-If a failure is detected (e.g., token expired), the fail handler will attempt recovery and refresh the token automatically and transparently.

 ## Directory Structure
 - `rclone4gdrive`           : Main script/entrypoint